-The SMART System is the patented term given to the control of the picking rod arms, of the shaker active head.
+The SMART System is the patented term given to the control of the shaker rod arms, of the shaking active head.
 The head is active in the sense that it moves sideways independently to the tractor unit (MAV), to compensate for the position of the vine and superstructure.

 And this is where things can get out of step.